Odden69/dixies_doggy_daycare/README.md

 - __HTML__: In the end no errors were returned when passing through the official [Jigsaw Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fodden69.github.io%2Fdixies_doggy_daycare%2F)
 - __CSS__: No errors were returned when passing through the official [W3C Validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fodden69.github.io%2Fdixies_doggy_daycare%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 - __Lighthouse__: The results of the lighthouse evaluation in the Chrome development tool can be found in validation-process.md.
 - __Responsivity__: The Chrome development tool and the site https://responsivedesignchecker.com/ has been used to check the responsivity of the web-site.
-The site works all right on all the available predefined screen sizes.
+The site works all right on all the available predefined screen sizes down to a width of 320px.
+For really narrow or tall screens the footer is extended upwards to avoid gaps.
 - __Compatibility__: The site has been checked for compatibility on Chrome, Edge, Firefox and Safari.

 ### Bugs left unfixed
-There are some work left to be done on the Roboto font family.
-When testing the website on different browsers I realized that the bold font were not shown correctly since I hadn't added the bold font weight.
-It was not as easy as just adding it since the page did not behave the same anymore.
-This work will have to be done at a later stage.
+The link on the What's up bulletin board leads to the same apply here page as the link in the nav bar.
+The link should insted lead to a page adopted to the message on the bulletin board.
+This will have to be fixed before launching the web site.

 ## Deployment
 This site was deployed to GitHub pages.
 To deploy a site follow these steps: